invictus-integration/docs-ifa/dashboard/usermanagement.md

 1. To delete a user click on the delete icon next to the user in the user list.
 Confirm your decision in the confirmation box.
   ![delete local user](../images/delete-local-user.PNG)
+    > 👀 Local users can be distinguished as they have a personal role assigned.

 ### Edit a local user's role in the Dashboard